|Lee Miller, Model Wearing Digby Morton Suit, Shot through Arch Revealing Bomb Damage, 1941. © Lee Miller Archives.|

 She alarmed another good-natured lover that she was a “faithless hussy”: “You see darling, I don’t want to do anything ‘all for love’ as I can’t be depended on for anything.
 In fact I have every intention of being completely irresponsible.”
 Men were infatuated with the unsubduable Lee Miller.
 It was her perpetual good fortune that she was the one who could always harm them and not the other way round.
 “In terms of deep emotional connection she was very limited, she was what we would call dissociated, but in terms of everyday relationships she was capable of the most incredible warmth and generosity and empathy,” says Antony Penrose.
 “Lee had a passion for helping those who were less advantaged than her, and she was very generous at that.
 The working guys, the people who didn’t have that much of a chance, they all loved her.
 She was not patronising ever, but she always wanted to help.”

 Harry Dean Stanton is the old-timer who regards the world with sour bemusement in Lucky (2017).
 It is that same awareness and lament in here as when the piano lid goes down for good in Johnny Cash’s “Hurt”, because everyone goes away in the end.
 Lucky looks up the word Reality for his daily crossword and tells the clientele in the bar that, “Realism is a thing.
 It is the attitude or practice of accepting a situation as it is and being prepared to deal with it accordingly.”
-A man knocks on a door in the excellent thriller Wind River (2017), it is outside and daylight, and another man answers those knocks and opens the door to a loving woman, a night scene, and we are cunningly thrown into a most brutal flashback.
+A woman knocks on a door in the excellent thriller Wind River (2017), it is outside and daylight, and a man answers those knocks and opens the door to a loving woman, a night scene, and we are cunningly thrown into a most brutal flashback.
 And that is how Miller dealt with Reality – she never just accepted it as a plain thing.
 Lee Miller loved crossword puzzles, she loved to fill up the grids; she loved her whims, her “jags”, her adventures and indulgences, whatever would fill up the void.

 “Why all this fuss about a photograph when the country is fighting for its life?” asked Anne Scott-James for persuasive effect in a Picture Post (October 26, 1940) photo essay about Lee Miller’s work in London, a question which she also answered: “Because now standards are more important than ever.”
 When British Vogue finally hired Miller for eight pounds a week in January 1940, she hadn’t been that active with her photography for a very long time.
 (Her uninhabited pictures from barren Egypt are laconic, surreal and superb, but they are not that many.)
 The Blitz totally activated Miller’s creative instincts, her audacity and ingenuity and the rest that made her shine.